 Kayaktive Trips in the Okavango Delta:

-We offer trips from short from 2 day 1 night safaris to longer 10 day safaris covering 300km from Sepopa to Maun.
+We offer safaris from short 2 day /1 night safaris to longer 10 day Trans-Okavango safaris covering 300km from Sepopa to Maun.

 We use Wilderness Systems Tsunami 125 single seat kayaks; these are highly versatile touring kayaks that offer comfort, manoeuvrability, and stability.